evxio/optiboot/README.md

 Optiboot is now installed by default on the Arduino Uno.
 It can be installed on all older mega8, 168 or 328 based Arduinos.

 ## Additional Documentation
-More detailed documentation is being added (slowly) to the [repository wiki](https://github.com/Optiboot/optiboot/wiki).
+More detailed documentation is being added (slowly) to the [docs directory](https://github.com/majekw/optiboot/docs).

 ## Notes on IDE Version compatability
 Optiboot is "compatible", in a loose sense, with all versions of the Arduino IDE.
 It was originally written at about the same time as v1.0, and has some "quirks" that date back to that timeframe.
 Most significantly, install procedures and locations change between releases, and the ability to compile Optiboot using only the tools installed with the IDE broke in the v1.5 timeframe.